 OUR LEADERSHIP

-The League of Women Voters of Anchorage board consists of our officers, six elected members, and up to six appointed members.
-At our annual meeting, members vote to elect three board members who will serve for two years.
+The League of Women Voters of Anchorage board consists of the four officers, six elected members, and up to six appointed members.
+At the annual meeting, members vote to elect the officers and usually three board members who each serve for two years.

-After the election, the board can also choose to appoint up to six additional directors if needed to help keep our work moving forward.
+After the election, the board may also appoint up to six additional directors if needed to help keep our work moving forward.
 These appointed directors serve for one year, until the next annual meeting.
 Our leadership team is deeply rooted in the Anchorage community and has dedicated years to civic engagement and voter education.

 OFFICERS